17 March 2020

 7. L'Ambrée Sans Gluten de Vézelay

-This amber coloured beer from Brasserie de Vézelay has a flavourful aroma mix of citrus, gingerbread, dried fruit and caramel.
+This amber colored beer from Brasserie de Vézelay has a flavourful aroma mix of citrus, gingerbread, dried fruit and caramel.
 Not only are they gluten free, but they are also leading the way in organic beer.
 The 12 medals at the Concours Général Agricole and 5 World Beer Awards are testament to this.

 8. Mongozo Premium Pilsener